Six Easy Pieces: interplays among dualities in 4d, 3d and 2d: 4d SU/USp dualities

 In the following, we study the $\SU(2n+1)$ model in presence of the deformations (\ref{WEoddDef1}), (\ref{WEoddDef2}) and (\ref{WEoddDef3}) by deconfining the conjugate antisymmetric with an $\USp(2m)$ gauge group, where $m=n-1$, $m=n$, and $m=n+1$ respectively.
 The quivers obtained after deconfining the conjugate antisymmetric correspond to the second ones in Figure \ref{UspDecAnQ}, \ref{UspDecAnQ3} and \ref{UspDecAnQ5} respectively.
 The superpotential vanishes in the first case, while in the second and third case it is given by $W = \sigma R^2$.
 The difference between such two cases is that, when we consider the deformation (\ref{WEoddDef2}), the field $\sigma$ is an antifundamental of the broken $\SU(3)$ global symmetry, while it is in the antisymmetric representation of the unbroken $\SU(5)$ flavor symmetry group when we choose the deformation (\ref{WEoddDef3}).
 In each case we can confine the $\SU(2n+1)$ gauge theory, because it represents a flipped version of the confining duality for $\SU(2n+1)$ with $2n+2$ flavors.

 The quivers obtained after confining the $\SU(2n+1)$ nodes correspond to the third ones in Figure \ref{UspDecAnQ}, \ref{UspDecAnQ3} and \ref{UspDecAnQ5} respectively.
-The superpotentials for these dual theories, obtained after integrating out the possible massive deformations, are
+In the following we present for each case the final superpotential, obtained after integrating out the possible massive deformations, together with the corresponding table of charges: \begin{enumerate} \item For the deformation \eqref{WEoddDef1}, we found